feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 Koloniaal Verslag, 1872-1920 (continued as Indisch Verslag, 1931-1939).

-Kratz, EU _ “Hikayat Raja Pasai; a Second Manuscript”, Journal of the Malaysian Branch of the Royal Asiatic Society, part |, 1983, pp. 1-10.
+Kratz, EU _ “Hikayat Raja Pasai; a Second Manuscript”, Journal of the Malaysian Branch of the Royal Asiatic Society, part I, 1983, pp. 1-10.

 Kroef, J M van der “The Arab Minority”, in Indonesia in the Modern World (1954.
-Bandung: Masa Baru), part |, pp. 250-274.
+Bandung: Masa Baru), part I, pp. 250-274.
 309

 Kumar, Ann Surapati, Man and Legend: a Study of the Three Babad Traditions (1976.
 Leiden: KITLV).